Caleydo/caleydo.github.io/_publications/2017_preprint_taggle.md

 # Acknowledgements

-We thank Bikram Kawan for his contributions to the initial prototype implementation as well as Christian Haslinger and Andreas Wernitznig for providing valuable conceptual feedback.
-This work was supported in part by Boehringer Ingelheim Regional Center Vienna, the State of Upper Austria (FFG #851460), and the US National Institutes of Health (U01 CA198935).
+We thank Bikram Kawan and Martin Ennemoser for their contributions to the initial prototype implementation as well as Christian Haslinger and Andreas Wernitznig for providing valuable conceptual feedback.
+This work was supported in part by Boehringer Ingelheim Regional Center Vienna; the State of Upper Austria (FFG \#851460); the Austrian Science Fund (FWF P27975-NBL); and the National Science Foundation (NSF IIS 1751238).